Skip to Main Content

 There are a wide range of approaches to sustainability certifications, creating confusion for travellers, accommodation providers, and the wider industry.
 At the same time, European regulation is reshaping minimum requirements that sustainability labels must meet.

+We provide a transparent mechanism for certification schemes to declare their compliance with the ECGT, and offer industry-wide visibility into which schemes are compliant.
 Certifications compliant with the updated criteria are suitable to be displayed and distributed to the consumer on industry platforms.

 This transparency is beneficial for all stakeholders: